dive-into-machine-learning/dive-into-machine-learning/README.md

 * **["Have Fun With [Deep] Learning" by David Humphrey.](https://github.com/humphd/have-fun-with-machine-learning)** This is an excellent way to "get ahead of yourself" and hack-first.
 Then you will feel excited to move onto...
 *  **[Prof. Andrew Ng's](https://www.andrewng.org/about/) [courses on Deep Learning](https://www.coursera.org/specializations/deep-learning)!** There five courses, as part of the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
 These courses are part of his new venture, [deeplearning.ai](https://www.deeplearning.ai)
-* **[Machine Learning Crash Course from Google.](https://developers.google.com/machine-learning/crash-course/)** Google's fast-paced, practical introduction to machine learning which covers building deep neural network.
+* **[Machine Learning Crash Course from Google.](https://developers.google.com/machine-learning/crash-course/)** Google's fast-paced, practical introduction to machine learning which covers building deep neural networks with TensorFlow.
 * **[_Deep Learning_](http://www.deeplearningbook.org/), a free book published MIT Press.** By Ian Goodfellow, Yoshua Bengio and Aaron Courville
 * [YerevaNN's Deep Learning Guide](http://yerevann.com/a-guide-to-deep-learning/)
 * [Quora: "What are the best ways to pick up Deep Learning skills as an engineer?"](https://www.quora.com/What-are-the-best-ways-to-pick-up-Deep-Learning-skills-as-an-engineer) — answered by Greg Brockman (Co-Founder & CTO at OpenAI, previously CTO at Stripe)